bramucas/xclingo/README.md

+## :exclamation::exclamation: ATTENTION :exclamation::exclamation:
+Caution: this repository is deprecated in favour of the new version: [xclingo 2](https://github.com/bramucas/xclingo2).
+This repository contains the software used in the following articles:
+* [[2020] A system for explainable answer set programming](https://arxiv.org/abs/2009.10242)
+* [[2021]Explainable Machine Learning for liver transplantation](https://arxiv.org/abs/2109.13893)

+Any subsequent articles refer to the new software.

 # xclingo

 Explains the conclusions of logic programs.

 ### Python requirements